 Congressional and Public Affairs

-WASHINGTON, June 14, 2016 – G & M Co., a Newark, N.J. establishment, is recalling approximately 3,586 pounds of beef products that may be contaminated with E. coli O157:H7, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+WASHINGTON, May 12, 2017– Valley Innovative Services, a Pearl, Miss. establishment, is recalling approximately 130,071 pounds of meat and poultry frozen entrée products which included a non-meat ingredient (waffles) that was recalled due to Listeria monocytogenes, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.

-The products subject to recall bear establishment number “M5476” inside the USDA mark of inspection.
-These items were shipped to retail locations in New Jersey and New York.
+The products subject to recall bear establishment number “EST. 18350” on the packaging label.
+These items were shipped to institutions nationwide.

 Consumers who have purchased these products are urged not to consume them.
 These products should be thrown away or returned to the place of purchase.